lesovsky/pgscv/doc/usage-en.md

   start collecting metrics from them.
 In case of authentication, valid requisites should be specified.
 - **Remote services support**. pgSCV is recommended to start on the same systems where monitored services are running.
   But this is not strict and pgSCV could connect and collect metrics from remote services.
-- **Bootstrap**. pgSCV can bootstrap itself - install itself to system path, create minimal required configuration, install systemd unit and start itself.
+- **Bootstrap**. pgSCV can bootstrap itself - it is one-time procedure, during bootstrap pgSCV installs itself into system path, creates minimal required configuration, installs systemd unit and starts itself. **Requires root privileges.**
 - **Auto-update**. pgSCV can track new releases and update itself.
-This feature is mostly useful for Weaponry users.
+This feature is mostly useful for Weaponry users. **Requires root privileges.**
 - **Collectors management**.
 Collectors could be disabled if necessary.
 - **Collectors filters**.
 Some collectors could be adjusted to skip collecting metrics about unnecessary stuff, like block devices, network interfaces, filesystems, etc.